List of highest-grossing openings for animated films: Biggest opening day in U.S. and Canada for an animated film

 This list charts animated films that had openings in excess of $16 million on their first day of release in the U.S. and Canada.
 Figures are given in United States dollars (USD).
 64% of the films in this list were released after 2010.
 2018 is the most represented year on the list with 4 films.

 All films in the main series Cars, Despicable Me, Monsters, Inc., Finding Nemo, and The Incredibles are present on this list and Despicable Me is the most represented franchise with 4 films.
-Pixar is the most represented studios with 13 films on the list.
+Pixar is the most represented studio with over 10 films on the list.